flaturtha/NOS/_posts/2016-08-29-murder-in-general.md

 >&quot;They often vanish before the ceremony, and occasionally during the honey-moon; but I cannot call to mind anything quite so prompt as this.&quot;

-A man is abducted in &quot;The Adventure of the Missing Three- Quarter,&quot; value being given to this particular man because he is a three-quarter in a celebrated football team.
+A man is abducted in &quot;The Adventure of the Missing Three-Quarter,&quot; value being given to this particular man because he is a three-quarter in a celebrated football team.

 Other authors average much the same as Conan Doyle; and, to sum up, we find that throughout Detective Fiction half of the stories are murder mysteries, one quarter are robberies, and the other quarter is divided among crimes more or less dramatic or picturesque.
 These include forgery, counterfeiting, blackmail, arson, dynamiting, body-snatching, and other rare and even unique crimes invented by a daring author for a jaded public.

+<p id="theend">~ The End ~

 <h6 class="btt"><a href="#top">Back to Top</a></h6>